daniilsorokin/language-identifier/README.md

 The package includes pre-trained model for the NP classifiers (`NP.model`) and the Liblinear classifier (the liblinear model consists of two files: the svm model `Liblinear.model` and the list of the selected bigrams `Liblinear.model.sb`).

+Both model are able to identify 68 different languages.

 The NP classifier doesn't depend on any external library!